 I spent a fair amount of time in the book talking about Jean Arthur’s teaching stint at Vassar from 1969-72, including interviews of faculty and students who knew her.
 Here’s an article from the Poughkeepsie Journal in 2014 that sheds some additional light on that experience:

 Many if not most of Jean Arthur’s contemporaries I interviewed for the book have since passed on, including Ellen Mastroianni, Jean’s long-time companion, and Jean’s close friends Barbara Baxley and Roddy McDowall.
-But Pete Ballard is still going strong at 85 with his costume and fashion doll work.
+But Pete Ballard is still going strong at 84 with his costume and fashion doll work.
+(Update: Sadly, Pete died in March 2017 following a fall in his home, at age 85.
+He lived a long and colorful life).
 I’ll close this addendum with a silhouette drawing he made of his friend Jean Arthur in 1978:

 See also David Palmieri, “The Jean Arthur Plattsburgh Never Knew,” Lake Champlain Weekly, Dec.
 30, 2009-Jan.
 5, 2010, Vol. 10, Issue23.